COMPLEXLICENSING EXPERTS

 GCGRA – New Jersey MOU

-The GCGRA signed a Memorandum of Understanding with New Jersey gaming regulators to bolster commercial gaming regulation and share best practices.
+The GCGRA signed a Memorandum of Understanding with New Jersey gaming regulators to strengthen commercial gaming regulation and share best practices.
+Morgan Stanley estimates $3–5 billion annual GGR — up to 1.6% of UAE GDP.

 Our Advantage